-In Vitro Studies: In vitro physical and chemical tablet manipulation studies were performed to evaluate the success of separating the oxycodone component from naloxone, a potent opioid antagonist.
-Laboratory test data demonstrate that Targin can be crushed and dissolved in solution.
+In Vitro Testing: In vitro physical and chemical tablet manipulation studies were performed to evaluate the success of separating the oxycodone component from naloxone, a potent opioid antagonist.
+Laboratory test data demonstrate that TARGIN can be crushed and dissolved in solution.
 However, complete inactivation of naloxone and complete separation of naloxone from oxycodone was not achieved despite using various techniques and conditions.
-The clinical significance of these results is not known.
+Based on the in vitro study results, it is expected that abuse of oxycodone from physically and chemically manipulated TARGIN tablets will be deterred by the inability to separate the two active components.